qyre-ab/dtogen/README.md

-    --no-from-entity    Don't generate `fromEntity` factory for DTO --no-to-entity      Don't generate `toEntity` method for DTO --no-copy           Don't generate `CopyWith` annotation -i, --input             Path to the json file
+    --no-from-entity    Don't generate `fromEntity` factory for DTO --no-to-entity      Don't generate `toEntity` method for DTO --no-copy           Don't generate `CopyWith` annotation -s, --split-by-files    Create a file for each generated models.
+                        Files are stored in the provided by output option folder.
+-i, --input             Path to the json file
 -o, --output            Path to the output dart file.
 Prints to console if not specified
     --init-class        Name of the root model